ZUZEX/finpie/README.md

 The scrape is based on Selenium and may not be very stable if the website layouts change although I'll try to update asap if it does.

-Furthermore, some of the functions will can for a long-time so it is recommended to use a reasonable <code>datestop</code> value especially for CNBC, Reuters or Bloomberg.
+Furthermore, some of the functions can run for a long-time so it is recommended to use a reasonable <code>datestop</code> value.

+Some downloads may fail occasionally as access to the website could be blocked.
+Look at the function description of the failing functions below, e.g. for Bloomberg or Seeking Alpha or report the issue.

 ```python
 # Importing the NewsData class